Babcock Wyvil Court and Woofferton transmitting station

 Q. What about Skelton transmitter station?

-A. Skelton is operated by Babcock Marine and will not be transferring or sold.
+A. Skelton is operated by Babcock Marine and remains with the Babcock group.

 Transfer of staff

-Q. Is the transfer of staff from Communications to Media Services a TUPE transfer?
+Q. Was the transfer of staff from Communications to Media Services a TUPE transfer?

 Q. Are the rigging staff working at Skelton and Woofferton affected?

-A. No, they will not be transferring.
+A. No, they were not transferred.
 They will continue to work as now, servicing the new company through a “framework agreement” between Babcock and Encompass.

 Q. What does a TUPE transfer mean?